 Through this MySQL slow log, I once found that the autoload column of the wp_options table wasn’t indexed.
 You can fix that easily too: wp_options table autoload index.

 Don’t save on CPU power, because MySQL likes to use the CPU for heavy calculations as well.

 Zend OPcache PHP extension is in PHP nowadays, so why not enable OPcache and use it?
 I recommend you do.
+Wait, did I stress out you should enable OPcache?
 In your

 php.ini verify the following line is not commented out: